 What Twin Peaks did for television in 1990-1991, the new season of Twin Peaks may do for the medium moving forward.
 Lynch and Frost have just challenged anyone creating for television to surpass them and think outside the “installment” box.
 They are essentially saying that the small screen can be just as reliant on visual, sound, and mood and non-linear aspects to tell its story as the big screen – and that it can be done at a very high artistic and entertainment level.

-The eight, and final part, of this run of episodes (there is a two weak break before we enter the second half of the season) was essentially a chance for David Lynch and Mark Frost to push the envelope even further.
+The eighth, and final part, of this run of episodes (there is a two-week break before we enter the second half of the season), was essentially a chance for David Lynch and Mark Frost to push the envelope even further.
 Once we, the audience, became comfortable with what Twin Peaks had become, they gave us an hour long visual spectacle to dazzle and confound.

 There is still a lot more to go in season three of Twin Peaks.
 One can only hope that the level of quality will be sustained and that there will be reasonable resolutions to main threads while leaving enough dangling questions to keep us guessing for a long while.
 If the show does implode on itself, and all we are left is with is the magnificence of these first eight episodes, it is still enough make every young writer and director who is thinking of working in television to up their game.